 7. Impaired Wound Healing

-Chronic in-healable wounds are often associated and can be a sign of low vitamin d levels.
-Vitamin d is vital in the crucial for the production of new skin and as part of the wound healing process.
-A study examining the effects of vitamin d on patients with foot ulcers due to diabetes found that vitamin d may play an indirect role in wound healing due to its effect on improved glycemic control.
+Chronic in-healable wounds are often associated and can be a sign of low vitamin D levels.
+Vitamin D is vital in the crucial for the production of new skin and as part of the wound healing process.
+A study examining the effects of vitamin D on patients with foot ulcers due to diabetes found that vitamin D may play an indirect role in wound healing due to its effect on improved glycemic control.

-Animal studies have shown similar results with vitamin d supplementation on diabetic wound closure [R].
+Animal studies have shown similar results with vitamin D supplementation on diabetic wound closure [R].

-Although there have been promising results, more studies need to be conducted in order to investigate vitamin ds role as a treatment option for wound healing.
+Although there have been promising results, more studies need to be conducted in order to investigate vitamin D's role as a treatment option for wound healing.

 How Much Vitamin D Should You Take?

-The recommended daily intake of Vitamin D3, is between 400-800IU.
-However those with vitamin d deficiencies, or exhibiting signs and symptoms of low vitamin d levels, should take a higher dose to normalize levels.
+The recommended daily intake of Vitamin D3 is between 400-800IU.
+However, those with vitamin D deficiencies, or exhibiting signs and symptoms of low vitamin D levels, should take a higher dose to normalize levels.
 Studies suggest that a dose of 1,000-4,000 IUS daily is the optimal dose.
 The bottom line is that everyone is different, and requires different levels for optimal health and wellness.
 Studies suggest that up to 10,000 IUs can be taken is safe and efficacious.

-Vitamin D Deficiency Symptoms: Takeaway
+Signs and Symptoms of Vitamin D Deficiency in Adults: Takeaway

 Are you Vitamin D deficient?